 The Partnership intends to fund at least one project per jurisdiction up to \$500,000 per project exclusive of support needed during the planning stage, such as proposal development.
 Some jurisdictions may be at different stages of readiness for implementation.
 Therefore, the Partnership has allocated up to \$25,000 per jurisdiction to support project planning, should financial resources be needed.
-Allocation of funds will be determined as part of the planning survey assessment process and consultations with the jurisdiction.
+Allocation of funds will be determined as part of the Models of Care project intake process and consultations with the jurisdiction.